There are plenty of ways to have the romantic getaway of your dreams without breaking the bank.

 With the ever-present pressures of social media, it’s easier than ever to overspend on a honeymoon and end up with serious guilt, debt, or post-vacation stress because of it—a side-effect that many tend to suffer from as original research from OppU shows.
 Even if your intentions are right, it’s easy to get caught up in the Instagrammable moments and lose sight of what you can actually afford.
 But you can have the honeymoon you want on a budget; it just takes some research and proper planning.

-You don’t want to have to rack up your credit card bills, drain your savings account, or take out a personal loan to finance a honeymoon.
+You don’t want to have to rack up your credit card bills or drain your savings account to finance a honeymoon.
 Any of these options will just lead to unnecessary financial stress.
 Here are some tips to help you stay on track.

 Timing is everything